 It's a fact that certain skin care ingredients can cause skin reactions in some people.
 In the worst-case scenario, they will cause a breakout or irritant contact dermatitis.

 It's hard to notice a pattern since skincare products have so many ingredients nowadays.
 But, generally speaking, sensitive skin types should avoid alcohol, silicones, mica, talc, fragrances, and colorants.
 If you have an allergic response to a product, seek advice from a doctor.
-They might give you anti-itch creams to try until your skin heals.
+They might give you anti-itch creams to soothe irritation until your skin heals.

 Chemical peels and microdermabrasion are amazing treatments for most people.
 But if you have skin sensitivity, it might not be the best idea to incorporate them into your acne routine very often.
-They might cause a health risk.

 This is because chemical peels and microdermabrasion remove the outer layer of the skin.
 This is great news if you have some wrinkles and fine lines you need taking care of, but it's most certainly bad news if you have sensitive skin.
 They may cause itchy skin, burning, and redness.